-The Site Manager is the nominated responsible person for asbestos on the premises and acts on behalf of the responsible manager/Headteacher to provide the necessary competence to enable asbestos to be managed safely in accordance with the Corporate Procedure.
+The Site Manager is the nominated competent person for asbestos on the premises and acts on behalf of the Headteacher to provide the necessary competence to enable asbestos to be managed safely.
 They annually complete the asbestos e-learning course and all training records are retained.

-The on-site trained accident investigator was the Flexible Learning Centre Manager and will be the new Head of Student Services in the new structure from 1 January 2017 (Training needed) who will lead on all accident investigations in accordance with departmental and corporate procedures and feeds reports back to the Staffing & Business Leader.
+The on-site trained accident investigator is the Site Manager who will lead on all accident investigations in accordance with departmental and corporate procedures and feeds reports back to the Staffing & Business Leader.